31/10/2019 11:38 AM

 Image: Cruise in Sydney created $1.54 billion in direct expenditure for NSW during 2018/19

-New South Wales remains the home of cruise in Australia and the State with the largest economic benefits from the cruise industry.
-The 358 ship visits to six of NSW’s ports generated a total expenditure of $3.3 billion.
+New South Wales remains the home of cruise in Australia and the State with the largest economic benefits with the cruise industry generating a total expenditure of $3.3 billion.

 NSW also received the greatest share of direct expenditure from the cruise industry, receiving $1.55 billion including $1.54 billion from Sydney alone.

-Outside of Sydney, there was a 35% increase in cruise ship visits over the previous year, with 37 ships generating $25 million for ports in regional NSW.
+Outside of Sydney, there was a 35% increase in cruise ship visits over the previous year, generating $25 million for ports in regional NSW.

 Image: Regional cruises in NSW were up 35% in 2018/19